Simona Sharoni: Lingerie joke incident

-On April 5, 2018, while attending the annual conference of the International Studies Association (ISA), Professor Richard Ned Lebow, a Professor at King's College London, and Professor Simona Sharoni were on a crowded elevator when someone in the elevator offered to press their floor buttons; in response, Lebow jokingly answered, “ladies’ lingerie.”
+On April 5, 2018, while attending the annual conference of the International Studies Association (ISA), Richard Ned Lebow, a Professor at King's College London and Sharoni were on a crowded elevator when someone in the elevator offered to press their floor buttons; in response, Lebow jokingly answered, "ladies’ lingerie."

 Following that, Sharoni filed a complaint against him, arguing that his use of sexual innuendo in a public space at an academic conference was a violation of ISA's Code of Conduct.
 An ISA committee found him in violation of its Code of Conduct and asked him to apologize to Sharoni.

-Following the complaint Lebow sent an e-mail to Sharoni explaining the context of his remark.
+Following the complaint, Lebow sent an e-mail to Sharoni explaining the context of his remark.
 In his e-mail he explained that in large department stores in the 1940s and 1950s there were lift operators that would request which department the customers wanted and it had become a standard gag line to reply "ladies' lingerie" when someone asked which floor you wanted.

 Lebow indicated that he will not apologize.
 Initial media coverage reported Sharoni's action as an example of political correctness.
 Columnist Ruth Marcus of The Washington Post sided with Lebow.
 "Let’s maintain some sense of proportion and civility," she said.
 Not every offensive comment was intended that way, and Sharoni should have checked with Lebow before bringing a disciplinary procedure, said Marcus.
-Marcus also quoted an email from Sharoni saying that “political correctness” was nothing more than a “blanket excuse by those who refuse to rethink and change their racist, sexist and homophobic beliefs and practices.
-From inappropriate jokes in public spaces to unwanted sexual advances and assault, men in positions of power are outraged when they are being held accountable, even if the sanction is as minor as a request for an apology.”
+Marcus also quoted an email from Sharoni saying that “political correctness” was nothing more than a "blanket excuse by those who refuse to rethink and change their racist, sexist and homophobic beliefs and practices.
+From inappropriate jokes in public spaces to unwanted sexual advances and assault, men in positions of power are outraged when they are being held accountable, even if the sanction is as minor as a request for an apology."
 Of more than 2,300 comments on Marcus's story about the incident, the vast majority condemned Sharoni.

 The incident went public.
-Sharoni said that in response, she had received hate mail, and that this was an example of “the impact on women and other marginalized groups” who witness abuse, and would discourage them from speaking up, even if they follow written policy and even if they are right.
-Lebow said that Sharoni and ISA should have tried to resolve the matter informally, since “international relations scholars know that dialogue is the first step in addressing conflict and coercion the last.
-Yet, ISA went right to coercion at the outset.”
+Sharoni said that in response, she had received hate mail, and that this was an example of "the impact on women and other marginalized groups" who witness abuse, and would discourage them from speaking up, even if they follow written policy and even if they are right.
+Lebow said that Sharoni and ISA should have tried to resolve the matter informally, since "international relations scholars know that dialogue is the first step in addressing conflict and coercion the last.
+Yet, ISA went right to coercion at the outset."